 Stem cell transplant.
 The high doses of chemo or radiation used to treat a multiple myeloma relapse can kill the stem cells in your bone marrow.
 To protect them, your doctor removes stem cells, usually from your hip.
 They’ll use a big needle to pull out the liquid marrow while you’re asleep.
 The cells are frozen and returned to your body by a vein after your treatment.

 Targeted therapies.
 These medications target specific parts of cells that help cancer cells grow, divide, or spread.
-Those used for recurrent multiple myeloma include:
+The following drugs can be given alone or as part of a 3-drug combination treatment for recurrent multiple myeloma include:

 - Panobinostat (Farydak)